theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

     if(mapped_size < offset) break; // [2]
 ```

-However, when the `break` statement in [2] executes, the `i+1`-th element of `mappedBaseAddress` and `mappedLength` remains uninitialized, which becomes problematic in the cleanup part afterward.
+However, when the `break` statement in [2] executes, the `i+1`-th elements of `mappedBaseAddress` and `mappedLength` remain uninitialized, which is problematic as they are used in the cleanup code.

 ```c
 // cleanup